 Our course begins with 12 weeks of online journaling.
 This process helps to introduce you to the philosophies that we will be exploring during the course, prepares you for this time of study, and also helps to bring Yoga into your daily life.
 The online journaling program consists of a short weekly reading which is sent to you by email with some ideas of how you might explore yoga philosophy in your daily life.
 Your reflections on the weekly focus and your Sadhana Diary (practice chart) is to be returned by email to the course facilitator at the end of each week.

 I Am Already a Yoga Instructor, But Want to Study and Teach Vinyasa Flow

-We welcome yoga teachers from all backgrounds, styles and lineages to take part in the Vinyasa Flow Immersion for a post-graduate 90-hour Certificate in Vinyasa Flow Yoga.
+We welcome yoga teachers from all backgrounds, styles and lineages to take part in the full Vinyasa Flow Yoga Teacher Training, or the Vinyasa Flow Instructor Immersion for a post-graduate 90-hour Certificate in Vinyasa Flow Yoga.
 This module offers you an opportunity to study, practice, and learn to teach Vinyasa Flow Yoga, and includes workshops on Yoga Sutras, Anatomy and Asana, Cuing and Refining, and a complete study of the Trinity Vinyasa Flow Yoga Level 1 Sequence, giving you the practice and experience to teach a 90 minute Vinyasa Flow class.
 Get all the details here.

 I Still Have Questions…